observablehq/plot/docs/getting-started.md

 ```
 :::

 See our [Plot + Vue CodeSandbox](https://codesandbox.io/p/sandbox/plot-vue-jlgg2w?file=/src/App.vue) for details.
-You can also find more examples on [our GitHub](https://github.com/observablehq/plot/tree/main/docs), as this documentation site is built with Vue and VitePress, and makes extensive use of both client- and server-side rendering for plots!
+You can also find more examples on [our GitHub](https://github.com/observablehq/plot/tree/main/docs) as this documentation site is built with VitePress and uses both client- and server-side rendering for plots!

 For client-side rendering, use a [render function](https://vuejs.org/guide/extras/render-function.html) with a [mounted](https://vuejs.org/api/options-lifecycle.html#mounted) lifecycle directive.
 After the component mounts, render the plot and then insert it into the page.